me1nyk/restaurant-kitchen-service/README.md

 The Restaurant Kitchen Service offers the following features:
 * Dish Management: Create new dishes and assign them to specific dish types.
-* Dish Type Management: Define different types of dishes, such as appetizers, entrees, and desserts.
+* Dish Type Management: Define different types of dishes, such as appetizers, main course, and desserts.
 * Cook Management: Add new cooks to the system and assign them to specific dishes.
 * Dashboard: View a dashboard that displays all dishes, dish types, and cooks.